Roddy Ricch Gets New Diamond Chain Paying Tribute To Nipsey Hussle [Video]

 Commercially, everything he touches will stay at the top of the Billboard Top 10 for multiple weeks and his track, “The Box” had a run that almost touched Lil Nas X and his hit, “Old Town Road.”
 The wild part is that Roddy Ricch is barely even getting started.

-Roddy is selective about each person he works with and always stays out of the mix.
-With the LA rapper, less is more and he navigates like he has be planning this moment for a long time, so he’s ready to take advantage–Something his close friend, Nipsey Hussle, believed he could do way before the rest of us knew who he was.
+The “High Fashion” rapper is selective about each person he works with and always stays out of the mix.
+For the LA native, less is more and he navigates like he has been planning this moment for a long time, so he’s ready to take advantage–Something his close friend, Nipsey Hussle, believed he could do way before the rest of us knew who he was.

 Nipsey believed in Ricch’s vision and his ability way before he reached fame and was a mentor of sorts.
 The pair even went on to win a Grammy together for their track, “Racks In The Middle.”
 To honor his late friend, Roddy has copped a new, massive piece to remember the great Nipsey Hussle.